ClickCease

 HP Recalls Lithium Laptop Batteries for Fire and Burn Hazards

-According to the CPSC, HP has received eight new reports of lithium-ion battery packs overheating, melting or charring including one report of minor injury and two reports of property damage totaling $1,100.
-The recall expansion involved lithium-ion batteries for HP commercial notebook computers and mobile workstations.
-The products were sold to businesses and other organizations.
+According to the CPSC, HP has received eight new reports of lithium-ion battery packs overheating, melting, or charring, including one report of minor injury and two reports of property damage totaling $1,100.
+The recall expansion involved lithium-ion batteries for HP commercial notebook computers and mobile workstations, which were sold to businesses and other organizations.

-Faulty battery problems have long plagued HP laptops with yearly recall alerts dating back to 2016 and totaling 250,000 units.
-It’s not clear what the main problem is, but HP has set up a website to help consumers figure out if their computer has one of these defective batteries and to guide them through the process of submitting it for a complimentary replacement.
+Faulty battery problems have long plagued HP laptops, with yearly recall alerts totaling 250,000 units dating back to 2016.
+It’s not clear what the main problem is, but HP has set up a website to help consumers determine if their computer has one of these defective batteries and to guide them through the process of submitting it for a complimentary replacement.

 Product Liability Issues

-If you have been injured by a defective lithium-ion battery, you may be able to seek compensation for your damages including medical expenses, lost income, hospitalization, cost of rehabilitation and pain and suffering.
+Suppose a defective lithium-ion battery has injured you.
+In that case, you may be able to seek compensation for your damages, including medical expenses, lost income, hospitalization, cost of rehabilitation, and pain and suffering.
 Injured victims would also be well advised to contact an experienced product defect attorney who will help them secure maximum compensation for their injuries, damages and losses, and hold the at-fault parties accountable.

 FREE Case Evalution